talhanuhuymaz/talhanuhuymaz/README.md

 Hi 👋 My name is Talha Nuh Uymaz
 ================================
-IT Student and Game Developer
+IT Student At Yeditepe University
 -----------------------------
 I have done many pixel designs with Aseprite.
 I have used animation in some of my projects.
 I am interested in game development and have used my designs in these game projects.
 I want to improve myself in the field of software and take part in good projects.
  * 🌍  I'm based in Istanbul